run-llama/llama_index/docs/how_to/composability.md

 ![](/_static/composability/diagram_b1.png)

-### [Optional] Defining Summary Text
+### Defining Summary Text

-You can then choose to explicitly define *summary text* for each subindex if you wish, for instance as follows:
+You then need to explicitly define *summary text* for each subindex.
+This allows
+the subindices to be used as Documents for higher-level indices.

 ```python
 index1.set_text("<summary1>")